Nishchalam/Nishchalam/README.md

 - 👋 Hi, I’m @Nishchalam
+- 👀 I'm skilled with Python and C++.
 - 👀 I’m interested in Coding, Video editing and mobile photography
-- 🌱 I’m currently learning Electronics and Communication Engineering Undergrad at IIITDMK
+- 🌱 I’m currently learning Electronics and Communication Engineering Undergrad at IIITDM Kurnool
 - 📫 How to reach me mnishchala@gmail.com